 Naturalist, Author, Philosopher

 I remember how helpless I felt as my oncologist said, "O.K. see you in 3 months!"
 Three months???
 As fears and helplessness filled my head I decided to focus on what I could.
 I threw myself into reading about survivorship, optimal health, taking classes at the local cancer center on natural living and healing modalities, and talking to other survivors to see what they were doing and what they have learned.
-I am a perpetual student on all things non toxic.
+I am a perpetual student on all things healing and healthy.

 Managing Fear and Anxiety about recurrence